-The Modern Record: I can’t wait, its sure to be something special.
+The Modern Record: I can’t wait, it is sure to be something special.
 However, what can we expect from tonight?
 What’s scarier, here (King Tuts) or the Barrowlands?

 The Modern Record: I’m sure that won’t happen.
 If it’s like any other LaFontaines show, it’s going to be a night to remember!
 Thanks for chatting tonight, I will let you guys get ready.
 Congratulations on the new album and best of luck for the set.